Writer-director Darya Zhuk discusses her feature debut Crystal Swan, and creating her charismatic, dynamic, unforgettable protagonist.

 7R: I really love the way Velya always has her headphones with her.
 She’ll wear them any moment she can.

-DZ: It’s a way for her to escape reality.
-A way to just go into your own world and say, “Fuck off to this world.”
+Darya Zhuk: It’s a way for her to escape reality, a way to just go into your own world and say, “Fuck off to this world.”
 That’s what the first scene is about, like, “I don’t care what you have to say.”
 It’s such a great representation of her.

 She was into this very particular subculture that we didn’t know much about [at the time] as there wasn’t much access.
 So the music is this ultimate freedom, because House music is about freedom.
 It’s about this whole other minority community.
 It was black and gay way back in the day in Chicago, and they were fighting for their rights through this music.
 She doesn’t know the context, but she perceives House to be the answer.
 It’s this fascination with western values.
 For me, it was a reminder of what she wanted and where she wanted to go, and also a rhythm to dance to.